chloe-game/chloe-docs/level-design/01-introduction.md

 - After several seconds, the resource objects will reduce in size, recede into CHLOE, and disappear with a small flash of light.

+## Gameplay Loop

+The core gameplay loop is introduced at this point.
+CHLOE instructs the player that, to help the IT team understand the situation, the player will need to collect logging from the environment where they are currently trapped.
+CHLOE walks the player through creation and configuration of Amazon Simple Storage Service (Amazon S3) buckets that will be used to store log data.

 ### Working with AWS

 CHLOE explains the player's abilities (working with AWS resources).